danbearl/guildmaster/README.md

 *Guilds* have *guild halls* that begin as single room dormatories, but can be improved by purchasing new *rooms*.
 These *rooms* allow *adventurers* to spend time training and gaining experience outside of *adventures*.

+##The Bidding Process
+New *quests* are generated daily and have variable lengths and difficulties.
+They comprise dicsreet steps culminating in a capstone event (defeating a dragon, procuring a relic, etc).
+They also have a deadline, which is twice the number of steps in the quest.
+It takes adventurers one day to complete each step, so a quest with three steps will take three days to complete, and will have a deadline six days from the date the contract is awarded.

+###Bidding Periods
+Each quest will have a three day bidding period.
+This is the time during which the players may place bids on the quest.
+At the end of the bid period, the player with the lowest bid will earn a contract for the quest.
+If a quest receives no bids during its bidding period, the offer expires and that quest is deleted.

+###Executing Contracts
+A contract will remain in the user's inventory until she executes the contract from her guildhall by assigning an adventurer to it, or until the contract expires.
+That adventurer will then be unavailable until the quest is complete.
+If the adventurer is unsuccessful, then it will only be unavailable for a number of days equal to the number of steps attempted.
+A player may continue to attempt a quest up until its expiration date.
+Quests that are completed on or before the due date will earn the player the full payout on the contract.
+Quests completed after the due date will earn the player half of his bid.
+Adventurers who complete quests beyond the deadline will still earn quest rewards such as equipment and titles.